-Virginia high school shooting: 2 hospitalized, Newport police say
+Virginia high school shooting: At least 4 hospitalized, 2 with gunshot wounds, Newport police say

 Heritage High School students gathered on the tennis courts after the shooting